ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/accessibility_toolbar/README.md

   various changes to the pages colours.
 - There is also a predefined styles feature allowing for the saving and loading of saved page styles.
+- Feature summary can be found at: [Notebook Style Manager](https://youtu.be/8Butk1EhpSw)

 ### Notes